chethanvasishta/essential-cs/README.md

     - What happens to the state inside the DLL?
 Is it accessible across processes?
     - If there's a function bar() inside the DLL, can it be called by both processes simultaneously?
 What happens if bar() modifies a global state inside a DLL?
     - Exercise: Create the above scenario, attach a debugger like Visual Studio and see what gets loaded and shared?
-3. If two programs allocate two 10 MB arrays in RAM, can one access the array of another?
+3. [Security] If two programs allocate two 10 MB arrays in RAM, can one access the array of another?
 If not, who prevents this from happening?
    - What's the mechanism to prevent one process accessing memory of another process?
-   -

-Rough: Context switching, sending pointers across processes, threads,
+4. [Context-Switching] What is context switching?
+    - What happens during a context switch?
+    - If a process was running on core 0 is switched out and scheduled on core 1, what happens to the data it had on core 0?
+Will it cause any functional issues?
+5. What's the difference between threads and processes?
+    - When would you create threads vs. processes?

 ### Exercises: